joshua-honig/ockham.net/src/Ockham.Test/README.md

 of a particular type.
 They do not provide means of testing the contents of the exception message, or other properties on the exception.
 The overloads of Ockham.Test.Assert.Throws provide mechanisms for doing one or both of these things.

-The point here is that the content of error messages and / or additional information attached to an exeption represent testable requirements in and of themselves.
+The point here is that the content of error messages and / or additional information attached to an exception represent testable requirements in and of themselves.
 Such requirements can be tested by hand:

 	[Test/Fact/TestMethod/etc.]